stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 # Metadata Scraping

-Stash supports scraping of performer and scene details.
+Stash supports scraping of performer, scene and movie details.

 Stash includes a freeones.xxx performer scraper built in.